Redwood City, CA

 Each of the two camps will have two sessions for each age group.
 This camp series is not recommended for swimmers with less than 2 years of competitive swimming experience and swimmers younger than 9 years old are not recommended for these camps without your coach’s approval.

-Freestyle is the stroke swam more than any other in races and practices.
-Creating and cultivating good habits now will not only make your swimmer faster but will also reduce the risk for injuries in the long term.
-Two-time Olympian Chloe Sutton will be in the water leading participants through a progression of freestyle drills leading to a full stroke.
+As you know, freestyle is the stroke swam more than any other in races and practices.
+Creating and cultivating good habits will not only make your swimmer faster but will also reduce the risk for injuries in the long term.
+Your Elite Clinicians will be in the water leading participants through a progression of freestyle drills leading to a full stroke.
 These will allow them to deepen their understanding of each part of the stroke and help create good habits for fast and efficient freestyle technique.

 - BODYLINE: Your swimmer's freestyle will never be fast without a strong bodyline.
 Your swimmer will reinforce good posture and engage their core to have a strong foundation for a faster freestyle.

 - ROTATION: Participants will learn to utilize their rotation to form more connection and power out of every pull and kick.

 - KICK: Your swimmer will become a stronger and faster kicker through learning about both the technique and timing of each kick.

 - PULL: The best swimmers in the world utilize an early vertical forearm to put immediate pressure back on the water.
 The clinicians will also teach swimmers how to get maximum extension and a powerful finish to the stroke!
 Learn new drills and exercises to get more power from every stroke.